trevorki/ultimate-rules-rag/texts/Ultiworld-Ultimate-Glossary.md

 ## Stall
 A turnover caused by the thrower failing to release the disc within their allotted period of possession.
-Synonymous terms: "Stall out"
+Synonymous terms: 'Stall out'

 ## Stall count
 The period of time within which a thrower must release a throw, measured in a set number of seconds.

 ## Strike
 1. An upline cut, usually by a handler.
-Synonymous terms: "Upline"
+(Synonymous terms: 'Upline')
 2. A verbal defensive call to a marker to communicate that they should try to stop a throw to such a cut.

 ## Strip